 A graduate of Columbia University, Snider studied composition with MacArthur Fellow George Lewis, and orchestration with Karl Berger (Ornette Coleman, Jeff Buckley).
 He has shared stages with The Roots, Big Thief, The Civil Wars, RJD2, Matisyahu, Shawn Colvin, Livingston Taylor, Krystle Warren, Shaina Taub, Holly Miranda, Kate Davis, Alan Hampton, Mike Brun, and Nina Shallman, and has performed at the BMI/Billboard Showcase at South by Southwest, The Philadelphia Folk Festival, and Irving Plaza, among others.

 In 2016 he co-wrote “Paranoïaque Transcendantal” with French singer-songwriter Olivia Ruiz, whose album Miss Météores charted at number one throughout Europe.
 The following year, Snider began composing for film and television, which included original scores for TOKEN (dir.
 Joy Shi), bronze winner at the LA Independent Shorts Awards, MY LIFE WITH BOYS (dir.
 DaJuan Johnson), and an original performance for IMAGINARY CIRCUMSTANCES (dir.
 Emma Koenig).
 In 2018, Snider partnered with FineTune Music, composing regularly for the screen.

 As a producer, Jacob is currently working on upcoming releases from Mike Brun, and Chelsea Sue Allen.
 He is also collaborating on an instrumental album with Jim Fairchild of Modest Mouse.
 A re-release of his solo debut CARRIER is slated for 2019, comprised entirely of the original album’s instrumentals, featuring string arrangements by Rob Moose (Sufjan Stevens, Bon Iver).

-He is currently pursuing an M.M. in composition and film scoring at NYU, studying under composer Mark Suozzo.
+He is currently pursuing an M.M. in film scoring at NYU, studying with composer Mark Suozzo.

 (Photo by Sasha Arutyunova)